Michaelangel007/easing/README.md

  ![HalfH HalfW In Quadratic](pics/tutorial/2_in_quadratic_halfh_halfw.png)

- **Note:** We don't care about the right side of the graph, since we'll replace that with the `Out` form.

  What we have done is move the end-point of `In` at <1,1> to <0.5, 0.5>.
- We are only keeping the bottom quarter:
+ Since we are only keeping the bottom quarter we don't care about the right side of the graph as we'll replace that with the `Out` form.

  ![Quarter In Quadratic](pics/tutorial/2_in_quadratic_quarter.png)